hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 ## External Name

 You rarely need to specify the columns in DDL.
 If you do, you might want to specify the external name.
-External names are supported for all formats except for `csv`.

 We don't support nested fields, hence the external name should refer to the top-level field - not containing any `.`.

 ## File Table Functions